jzwolski/Storyyy/story.md

    font-size: 18px;
 }
 pre {
-  font-size: 14px
+  font-size: 14px;
 }

 </style>

 ## <p align="center">Lab 4  What would the world be like if the Normal Curve had never been discovered?</p>
 ==
  <p align="center">Shaowei Ding, Jie Liu, Justin Zwolski, Lindsay Rutter </p>
  <p align="center">(Four dreadfully normal authors)</p>

-One day, the Earth ventured a wee-bit too close to a blackhole, and all the normalness it once enjoyed was sucked away forever.
+One day, while a German mathematician was about to make a historic discovery, the Earth ventured a wee-bit too close to a blackhole, and all knowledge in the world was suddenly distorted.

 This left the world a mess, as though its blueprint came from a two-year old wielding a purple crayon: